University-of-Delaware-IT-ESCS-SysEng/Google-Drive-Simple/README.md

 yet.

-The code is somewhat problematic because it can be difficult to get a large file list from a big account without error handled.
+The code is somewhat problematic because it can be difficult to get a large file list from a big account without error handling.
 However, I have removed all error handling because Google won't be able to claim the non-existent error handling is incorrect.
 Time will tell if error handling will be required and Google